NtRaiseHardError/Reverse-Engineering-101/Tutorials/General/3 - Stack I.md

               Stack
 ```

 We see `ebp` at the bottom and `esp` at the top.
 Together, we see that they form the function's frame.
 Each "segment" is 4 bytes.
-To `push` a value, there are two steps: move `esp` up one "segment" (4 bytes) and then move the value into the "newly created segment" like so:
+To `push` a value, there are two steps: move `esp` up one "segment" (4 bytes) and then move the value into the "newly created segment" (like pushing a plate) like so:

 ```
 Pushing ebp